|

 feeling his gaze upon her, turned and smiled backa smile

-filled with courage and determination, and, in her eyes, a deep
+filled with courage and determination mingled, in her eyes, with

 We are doing this, he mouthed, for himto